project-chip/connectedhomeip/examples/dishwasher-app/silabs/README.md

         -   _Press and Release_ : Start, or restart, BLE advertisement in fast mode.
 It will advertise in this mode for 30 seconds.
 The device will then switch to a slower interval advertisement.
             After 15 minutes, the advertisement stops.
+            Additionally, it will cycle through the QR code, application status screen and device status screen, respectively.

         -   _Pressed and hold for 6 s_ : Initiates the factory reset of the device.
             Releasing the button within the 6-second window cancels the factory reset